Guidelines for Honorary Consuls in Australia

 7. The Consular List

 7.1 Honorary Consuls' names and contact details appear in the Consular List maintained by Protocol Branch.
-The List is published annually in hard copy, in an abridged form as of October 2010.
-Its contents also appear in full on the Department's website at www.dfat.gov.au/protocol/ConsulateList.pdf.
+The List is published annually in hard copy, in an abridged form as of January 2012.
+Its contents also appear in full on the Department's website at http://protocol.dfat.gov.au/Consulate/list.rails.
 The website is updated daily.
-The Word version of the List, which can be down-loaded, is updated regularly.

 7.2 In order to ensure that the website is up-to-date, Honorary Consuls are asked to advise Protocol Branch as soon as possible of any changes to contact details, hours of business etc, and Protocol Branch faxes/emails a copy of the current entry to each consular post in advance of each hard copy update, requesting advice of necessary amendments.
 It is essential that posts respond to this communication, even if no change to their Consular List entry is required.
 Failure to answer casts doubt on a post's accessibility and could result in the entry being deleted from the List.